Applying and Interviewing for Internships in the U.S.

 - Perfect your handshake.
 Your handshake should be firm and confident—not too weak and not too strong.

-- Make sure that you maintain eye contact and use your interviewer’s name when greeting him/her.
+- Make sure that you maintain eye contact and use your interviewer’s name when greeting one another.
 By doing this, you make the meeting a little bit more personable.
 Names are important.
 Remember that notepad you brought?
 Use it to immediately write down the names of all the people in the room with you and address them by name throughout the interview.

 - SMILE and be confident.
 Don’t second-guess yourself going into the interview.
 You were asked to come in for a reason.

 - Listen carefully and think of answers in your head before responding.
 Don’t feel like you have to rush to answer the questions.

 - Most importantly: Dress for the internship you want.
 Make sure to dress and groom yourself accordingly.
 In most cases, the first judgment your interviewer is going to make is based on how you look and what you are wearing.
 Always dress professionally and appropriately.

 Practice your responses

 Know the questions you’ll be expected to answer.
 Be especially prepared to discuss the experiences and skills you listed in your resume and the specifics in your cover letter.

 Be concise.
 Make sure you answer what is being asked and avoid rambling.
 Too much information will confuse your interviewer and may make other answers to future questions redundant.
 Here you can rely on the STAR method, a widely-used means of forming succinct responses to interview questions.
 STAR is an acronym that stands for “situation,” “task,” “action,” and “result.”
 More information on using the STAR method to answer interview questions can be found here.

 Do extra research on questions you find to be especially difficult.
 Most importantly, answer by providing examples of things you have accomplished.
 Arriving prepared with stories that relate to the skills your employer is looking for can give you an advantage.
 Respond by saying “Yes, this is similar to when I…”